benmvp/slides/2017/nodevember/why-react.md

 </div>

 NOTES:
-- The same component-based architecture that makes server-side rendering easy, also makes testing React easy
+- The same component-based architecture that makes server-side rendering easy, also makes testing React components easy
-- Like any good UI lib/framework you wanna separate data logic from the UI
-- The logic that helps update state: utility functions, API, etc
-- Vanilla Backbone was good at this; the Model architecture created a separation that was easily testable
-- But when it came to testing UI logic: this markup should display based on a condition or a user action should call a handler
-- Backbone like all the DOM-based UI libraries was bad
+- Since Backbone views were directly manipulating the DOM, they were hard to test
-- Pretty much have to run tests in a browser or headless browser which brings a host of issues
+- Pretty much had to run tests in a browser or headless browser which brought a host of issues
 - So the 7th reason for transition is about making testing life far simpler

 /////